perama-v/perama-v.github.io/docs/cairo/by_example.md

 makes managing files and command line calls to StarkNet simple.
 - Second have a look at how [pytest works]({{ site.baseurl }}{% link cairo/pytest.md %})

+# YMMV Examples

+These examples have core principles, but have not been tested with `cairo-lang version >0.5.0` and may not compile.

 - [Hello, World!]({{ site.baseurl }}{% link cairo/examples/hello_world.md %})
 - [First application]({{ site.baseurl }}{% link cairo/examples/first_application.md %})
 - [Data types]({{ site.baseurl }}{% link cairo/examples/data_types.md %})